explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 The ampersand is the & symbol on the 7 key, and you'll use this to replace the word "and."
 Up to a few decades ago, this was a common way of saying "and" but these days it's mostly used in names, like "AT&T."

-You will use the asterisk \* found above the 8 when you're typing a document with footnotes,  and sometimes when you're keyboarding online.
+You will use the asterisk \* found above the 8 when you're typing a document with footnotes,  and sometimes when you're typing online.
 One asterisk tells the reader to look for a footnote with more information at the bottom of the page.
 Two asterisks around a word or phrase shows emphasis in a text or e-mail message, like this: "I can't **believe** he said that!"

 The hyphen - is found on the key just to the right of the 0 key on the top row of a QWERTY keyboard.
 Use hyphens to create compound words like "twenty-one" and "high-stakes."